vmware/terraform-provider-nsxt/website/docs/r/firewall_section.html.markdown

 * `applied_to` - (Optional) List of objects where the rules in this section will be enforced.
 This will take precedence over rule level applied_to.
 [Supported target types: "LogicalPort", "LogicalSwitch", "NSGroup"]
 * `section_type` - (Required) Type of the rules which a section can contain.
 Either LAYER2 or LAYER3.
 Only homogeneous sections are supported.
 * `stateful` - (Required) Stateful or Stateless nature of firewall section is enforced on all rules inside the section.
 Layer3 sections can be stateful or stateless.
 Layer2 sections can only be stateless.
+* `insert_before` - (Optional) Firewall section id that should come immediately after this one.
+It is user responsibility to use this attribute in consistent manner (for example, if same value would be set in two separate sections, the outcome would depend on order of creation).
+Changing this attribute would force recreation of the firewall section.
 * `rule` - (Optional) A list of rules to be applied in this section. each rule has the following arguments:
   * `display_name` - (Optional) The display name of this rule.
 Defaults to ID if not set.
   * `description` - (Optional) Description of this rule.